Basic Astrometry Fit

 model = Octofitter.LogDensityModel(Tutoria)

-LogDensityModel for System Tutoria of dimension 11 with fields .ℓπcallback and .∇ℓπcallback
+LogDensityModel for System Tutoria of dimension 11 and 11 epochs with fields .ℓπcallback and .∇ℓπcallback

 This type implements the julia LogDensityProblems.jl interface and can be passed to a wide variety of samplers.